Poland Is Not Yet Lost: Regulations

 The national anthem is, along with the national coat of arms and the national colors, one of three national symbols defined by the Polish constitution.

 As such, it is protected by law which declares that treating the national symbols "with reverence and respect" is the "right and obligation" of every Polish citizen and all state organs, institutions and organizations.
 The anthem should be performed or reproduced especially at celebrations of national holidays and anniversaries.
 Civilians should pay respect to the anthem by standing in a dignified manner; additionally, men should uncover their heads.
 Members of uniformed services should stand at attention; if their uniform includes headgear and they are not standing in an organized group, they should also perform the two-finger salute.
-The song is required to be played in the key of F-major if played for a public purpose.
+The song is required to be played in the key of F major if played for a public purpose.
 Color guards pay respect to the anthem by dipping their banners.

 History

 Origin

 In 1795, after a prolonged decline and despite last-minute attempts at constitutional reforms and armed resistance, the Polish–Lithuanian Commonwealth was ultimately partitioned by its three neighbors: Russia, Prussia and Austria.
-A once vast and powerful empire was effectively erased from the map while monarchs of the partitioning powers pledged never to use the name "Poland" in their official titles.
-For many, including even leading representatives of the Polish Enlightenment, this new political situation meant an end of the Polish nation.
+A once-vast and powerful empire was effectively erased from the map while monarchs of the partitioning powers pledged never to use the name "Poland" in their official titles.
+For many, including even leading representatives of the Polish Enlightenment, this new political situation meant the end of the Polish nation.
 In the words of Hugo Kołłątaj, a notable Polish political thinker of the time, "Poland no longer belonged to currently extant nations," while historian Tadeusz Czacki declared that Poland "was now effaced from the number of nations."

 Meanwhile, Polish patriots and revolutionaries turned for help to France, Poland's traditional ally, which was at war with Austria (member of the First Coalition) at the time.
 Józef Wybicki was among the leading moderate émigré politicians seeking French aid in re-establishing Polish independence.
 In 1796, he came up with the idea of creating Polish Legions within the French Revolutionary Army.
 To this end, he convinced General Jan Henryk Dąbrowski, a hero of the Greater Poland campaign of the 1794 Kościuszko Uprising, to come to Paris and present the plan to the French Directory.
-Dąbrowski was sent by the Directory to Napoleon who was then spreading the French Revolution in northern Italy.
+Dąbrowski was sent by the Directory to Napoleon, who was then spreading the French Revolution in northern Italy.
 In January 1797, the newly created French-controlled Cisalpine Republic accepted Dąbrowski's offer and a Polish legion was formed.
 Dąbrowski and his soldiers hoped to fight against Austria under Napoleon and, subsequently, march across the Austrian territory, "from Italy to Poland", where they would ignite a national uprising.